 If you prefer a more traditional aesthetic, you can build your own cabana in your backyard with a comfortable day bed to transport you back into ancient Greece or Egypt at any time of the day.
 Once you close your eyes on one of these, you'll immediately open your mouth to receive the imaginary grapes you're being fed.
 Why do I get the feeling these would be a hit with our next personalities?

 Oops!
-Looks like we have come to the end of the first bit of this three-part series.
+Looks like we have come to the end of the first bit of this two-part series.
 Was your personality represented?
 Do you feel seen?
 If not, let us know what other personalities you'd like to see represented in the comment section and you just might find yourself being used as a case study for our next design case.
 Stay tuned for Part Two of this exciting series!